ISIS spokesman killed in Aleppo

 Story highlights

-- ISIS says it is "determined to seek revenge"
+- ISIS says it is "determined to seek revenge" for killing

-- Mohammad al-Adnani had called for attacks against countries launching airstriikes against ISIS
+- Mohammad al-Adnani had called for attacks against countries launching airstrikes against ISIS

 (CNN)ISIS spokesman Mohammad al-Adnani has been killed, according to a statement from the terror group and its Amaq news agency.